It is time for the U.S. Department of Justice to enforce existing federal laws against illegal pornography distributors and producers.

-A tsunami of pornography has swept across this nation.
-Companies like BangBros, Kink.com, Naughty America, Reality Kings, Wicked Pictures, Vivid Entertainment, and dozens more, are freely and openly producing hardcore, adult pornography.
+Companies like BangBros, Kink.com, Naughty America, Reality Kings, Wicked Pictures, Vivid Entertainment, and dozens more, openly produce hardcore, adult pornography.
 Countless Internet websites make this material accessible to homes, schools, libraries, businesses, and government offices across the country.

 A separate meta-analysis of 46 studies demonstrated that pornography contributes to the development of sexually dysfunctional attitudes and behaviors including: